 - Scenery Porn: Lots of panoramic mountain shots are skillfully interwoven in soundstage footage.

-- Seer: The lama seems to know what's happening in places way beyond his range of vision.
+- Seers: The lama seems to know what's happening in places way beyond his range of vision.

 - The Shangri-La: The Himalayan setting is one of scenic mountain peaks, Buddhist monks with Psychic Powers and, of course, yeti.
 This is one of the more realistic versions of the trope, however: in the early scenes, most of the westerners talk about how eager they are to go home after months of enduring the cold, thin air and primitive living conditions.